Stivan1999/Stivan1999/README.md

 <h1>Hi, I'm Youssef! <br/></h1>
 I have a background in Software Engineering.
-I have been building my skills with Generative AI and Cloud computing through hands-on projects and Labs.
+I have been exploring the cloud and building my skills doing hands-on projects on AWS.
+I am also improving my documentation skills by writing about the projects I am doing.

 <h2>👨‍💻 Python Scripting projects:</h2>